Carleman estimates for parabolic equations with interior degeneracy and Neumann boundary conditions: Carleman estimate for degenerate parabolic problems: the non divergence case

-\begin{Remark} We underline the fact that in the non divergence case the assumptions on $a$ are weaker than in the divergence case.
-Indeed the integrals that appear in the proof of the Carleman estimate do not contain the derivative of $a$, thus we don't required any bound on it (see, in particular, \eqref{sopra0_nondiv}).
-Moreover, the additional condition when $K > 3/2$ is not necessary, since all integrals and integrations by parts are justified by the definition of $D(A_2)$.
+\begin{Remark} We underline the fact that in the non divergence case the assumptions on $a$ are weaker than in the divergence case: the additional condition when $K > 3/2$ is not necessary, since all integrals and integrations by parts are justified by definition of $D(A_2)$.

-Moreover, Hypothesis \ref{Ass03}$.3$ is substituted by Hypothesis \ref{Ass04}$.3$, which is essential to prove \cite[Theorem 4.2]{fm1} (see \cite[Lemma 4.3]{fm1} and \cite[Lemma 3.10]{cfr} or \cite[Lemma 5]{cfr1} for the case when the degeneracy occurs at the boundary of the domain). \end{Remark}
+Moreover, Hypothesis \ref{Ass03}$.3$ is substituted by Hypothesis \ref{Ass04}$.4$, which is essential to prove \cite[Theorem 4.2]{fm1} (see \cite[Lemma 4.3]{fm1} and \cite[Lemma 3.10]{cfr} or \cite[Lemma 5]{cfr1} for the case when the degeneracy occurs at the boundary of the domain). \end{Remark}